-Because consumers buy cranberry products for their health benefits, it is essential for suppliers to formulate those products so that they deliver on promise.
+Because consumers buy cranberry products for their health benefits, it is essential for suppliers to formulate those products so that they deliver on promises.
 The only way to accomplish that is to know and use the state-of-the-art science behind cranberry.
-First identify the cranberry biomarkers.
+First, identify the cranberry biomarkers.
 Know what’s in it, such as insoluble and soluble proanthocyanin (PAC) activity.
 Only then can you link that specific cranberry structure to outcome studies.
 Fruit d’Or is the first in the cranberry industry to accomplish this.

 Researchers have linked the structure of specific soluble cranberry proanthocyanidins (PACs) found in Fruit d’Or’s Cran Naturelle whole fruit cranberry powder with a mechanism of action and efficacy.
-An in vitro study, conducted using Fruit d’Or’s Cran Naturelle whole-fruit cranberry powder, demonstrates the value of using state-of-the-art C-PAC reference standard in research.
+An in vitro study, conducted using Fruit d’Or’s Cran Naturelle whole-fruit cranberry powder, demonstrates the value of using state-of-the-art C-PAC reference standards in research.

 The study was conducted by a third-party research company.
 Researchers used scanning electron microscopy to capture images of extra-intestinal pathogenic Escherichia coli (ExPEC) agglutinated in the presence of PACs from Cran Naturelle.
 C-PAC reference material, developed by Complete Phytochemical Solutions, was used to authenticate and quantify Cran Naturelle’s soluble and insoluble PACs.
 Fruit d’Or is the first cranberry ingredient supplier to identify the PAC constituents in its whole-fruit cranberry powder using the C-PAC reference standard.